mcarla/ufo/README.md

 * **path:**    the name of the output file to be generated

 * **style:**   A string representing the syntax to be used.
-It can be' mad', 'elegant', 'at' or 'opa'
+It can be 'mad', 'elegant', 'at' or 'opa'

 * **beam:**    Beam informations are used only in when exporting to 'at' or 'opa'